HPCBio/allan-fluidigm-pipeline/README.md

 - 5_PERCENTILE is the 5th percentile

 # Downstream analysis
+This pipeline produces a presence/absence table with only the species present in the custome database.
-The output file produced by the pipeline is a table of taxonomic abundance.
-However, it is not formatted as a regular OTU table that can be further processed by tools such as QIIME or dada2.
+It is not an OTU table (table of taxonomic abundace) that could be further analyzed with tools such as QIIME.

 # Citation